 In some years, we’ve seen snowfall well past last frost.
 Having frost cloth on hand is insurance for protecting your garden!

 In the late season, the weather isn’t just going to change to winter one day.

 First frost is just the first time frost reveals itself, but there are plenty more good garden days that can be had at that point.

 Frost cloth can also extend the season for those frost sensitive plants, protecting them from the first few frosts.
 You can easily get a fair bit more season than you normally would by doing so.

 While this seems to be a luxury for many gardeners, it’s often not all that expensive to built climate controlling systems into existing gardens.

 Maybe you all ready have raised beds?
 It’s a fairly inexpensive project to add a hoop house to them.
 It can be done from fairly inexpensive materials, including PVC and greenhouse plastic.
 You can even build hinged hoophouses that give you easy access to your protected garden.

 Cold frames are also something that can be helpful.
-Cold frames are typically raised beds, built from a bit of lumber and an old window.
+Cold frames are typically small raised beds, built from a bit of lumber and an old window.
 The bed is built to the window’s dimensions and then the window placed over the bed.
-Most crafters will put the window on a hinge, allowing for easy opening.
+Many crafters will put the window on a hinge, allowing for easy opening.

 Use Varieties That Do Well In Cold Climates